mxw7265/Sigmar-Garden-Solver/README.md

-# Sigmar Garden Solver
+# Sigmar's Garden Solver
- Solver for thee Sigmar's Garden from the Opus Magnum.
+My solver for the Sigmar's Garden from the [Opus Magnum](https://store.steampowered.com/app/558990/Opus_Magnum/).